How Can Urban Placemaking Promote Public Health and Foster Social Inclusion?

 Public health and urban planning have been intertwined since their inception.
 Historically, urban planning emerged as a response to the health crises of the industrial era.
 Today, planning and public health are reconnecting, focusing on how the physical environment influences health outcomes.

-A voir aussi : How Does the Use of Weighted Blankets Influence Sleep Quality in Adults with Insomnia?
+A lire aussi : How Does the Use of Weighted Blankets Influence Sleep Quality in Adults with Insomnia?

 Placemaking, at its core, embraces this connection.
 It aims to create spaces that facilitate physical activity, promote mental wellness, and reduce exposure to harmful elements.
 Utilizing a green approach, placemaking integrates natural elements into urban spaces, encouraging interaction with nature, which research indicates can have significant health benefits.